Marriage on the Rocks/Rock Bottom

 Marriage on the Rocks/Rock Bottom is the fourth album by American rock band The Amboy Dukes, released in 1970, this was a more experimental album than their previous releases.
-It is the first of two albums released on the Polydor label.
+It is the first of two albums released on the Polydor Records label.

 Production

 During the recording of the Amboy Dukes' albums for Polydor Records, the band experienced creative differences in regards to their musical direction, and drummer Dave Palmer left the group to become a recording engineer.
+The album was recorded by a four-member lineup consisting of Ted Nugent, Dave Palmer, Andy Solomon, and Greg Arama.